Liz Cheney approaches likely primary loss with defiance

 “In our nation’s 246-year history, there has never been an individual who is a greater threat to our republic than Donald Trump,” he says in the minute-long ad.

-Still, 70 percent of Wyoming voters chose Trump in 2020 — the highest number of any state in the country.
+Still, 70% of Wyoming voters chose Trump in 2020—the highest number of any state in the country.
 And even the appeals of a state institution like Dick Cheney aren’t expected to save his daughter in Tuesday’s race.
-The experts say the simple reason is that the GOP, as old-guard power brokers like Dick Cheney knew it, no longer exists.
+The experts say the simple reason is that the GOP—as old-guard power brokers like Dick Cheney knew it—no longer exists.

 “Donald Trump executed a hostile and irreversible takeover of the Republican Party,” Galston said.
 “The Reagan party that appealed to so many of the now middle-aged or even aging Republican conservatives in the 1980s and ’90s is gone.
 It’s not coming back.”